Director & Officer Liability Advisory

 That said, resigning promptly can mitigate future liability exposure if it reflects an effort to disassociate from ongoing misconduct.
 If the officer warns the board or government agencies about violations before leaving, or shows they actively opposed the wrongdoing, they may better defend themselves.
 But total immunity is not guaranteed—any personal wrongdoing or breach of duty prior to resignation persists as a basis for liability claims.

-Both corporate legislation and a corporation’s internal documents like by-laws, articles, and unanimous shareholder agreements can set out qualifications for serving as a director.
-Let’s break down the key points:
+Both corporate legislation and a corporation's internal documents like by-laws, articles, and unanimous shareholder agreements can set out qualifications for serving as a director.
+Key points include:

 Always refer to the relevant corporation statutes and the company's internal governance documents for any specific or additional requirements that may apply.

-Being named as the first director in the articles of incorporation has its own set of complexities and potential liabilities, especially in Ontario.
+Yes.
+Being named as the first director in the articles of incorporation has its own set of complexities and potential liabilities, especially in Ontario:

 In essence, being a first director, especially in Ontario, comes with intricate rules and potential liabilities.
 If in doubt, always consult with a legal professional.